Close Menu

 Battery life and charging

 This is a decisive win for Oura.
 The Ring 4 lasts roughly five to eight days on a charge depending on size and usage, so you can wear it continuously, including to bed, and only dock it occasionally.
-The Apple Watch Series 11, by contrast, is rated for about 24 hours, or up to 38 in low power mode.
+The Apple Watch Series 11, by contrast, is rated for about 24 hours, or up to 38 in Low Power Mode.
 That daily charging cycle creates a real tension: the Apple Watch is excellent at sleep tracking on paper, but you have to find a window to charge it, often the very hours you would otherwise be sleeping.
-The ring sidesteps that problem entirely.
+Fast charging helps – 15 minutes on the puck buys you several hours – but the ring sidesteps the problem entirely.

 The cost picture

 On hardware, the two are closer than you might expect.
 The Oura Ring 4 starts at around $349 for the standard finishes and climbs toward $499 for premium materials, putting it right alongside an aluminum Apple Watch.
 The difference is the subscription.
-Oura requires a membership to unlock most of its insights, at around $5.99 a month or roughly $70 a year, and without it the ring becomes far less useful.
+Oura requires a membership to unlock most of its insights, at around $5.99 a month or roughly $69.99 a year, and without it the ring becomes far less useful.
+New members do get their first month free, but after that the meter is running.

 The Apple Watch has no mandatory subscription for its core health and fitness features.
 You can buy it once and use sleep tracking, workouts, ECG and the rest indefinitely without paying more.
 Over a few years, that recurring Oura fee adds up, so while the ring looks competitively priced at checkout, the watch is often cheaper to own long-term.
 Anyone trying to keep ongoing costs down should factor that in, the same way we noted when weighing whether the Apple Watch is worth it in 2026.

 A ring is invisible under gloves, survives weightlifting without scratching, and never digs into your wrist.
-It is also far more discreet in professional or formal settings.
+It is also far more discreet in professional or formal settings, and the Oura Ring 4 comes in sizes 4 to 15 across six finishes, so it can pass as ordinary jewelry.
 The trade-off is that you get nothing back without your phone: no time, no alerts, no quick glance at your heart rate mid-run.
 The Apple Watch gives you all of that instantly but demands more of your attention and a daily charge.

 There is also the question of doubling up.
-Because the Oura Ring does not try to be a watch, some people happily wear both, an Apple Watch by day for workouts and notifications, and the ring overnight for superior sleep data.
+Because the Oura Ring does not try to be a watch, some people happily wear both – an Apple Watch by day for workouts and notifications, and the ring overnight for superior sleep data.
 If you only want one device, though, you have to weigh convenience against comfort.
+And if screenless recovery tracking appeals to you, it is worth seeing how the ring stacks up against a fitness-band rival in our Apple Watch vs Whoop comparison.

 Which should you buy?